For Jay, it all started about a little over 3 years ago.

-History repeated itself for the third time and their Airbnb business grew from there.
-Jay developed a more sophisticated short-term rental system and out of that, Happy Tokyo was born.
-The company became more fine-tuned as it expanded, and luckily, Happy Tokyo has successfully grown exponentially while maintaining its high quality.
+That’s when they resolved to begin an Airbnb business which took off as a more sophisticated short-term rental system and soon became Happy Tokyo.
+The company continued to expand and fine-tune its process and system, and luckily, Happy Tokyo has successfully grown exponentially while maintaining its high quality.

 Maintaining quality and personal aspects of a business is a key struggle for fast growing hospitality companies.
-For Happy Tokyo in particular, messaging etiquette was held to the highest standard, as it’s not only the first instance of communication but also the main way of interacting with guests throughout their short-term rental experiences.
+For Happy Tokyo in particular, communication etiquette was held to the highest standard, both before and throughout guests’ short-term rental experiences.
+But developing a sophisticated systematic messaging system while maintaining high standards proved very difficult as volume increased; Happy Tokyo was scaling, and messaging efficiency was becoming more of a concern.

 On top of that, experienced hosts typically cannot afford to offer full-time dedication, let alone 24- hour availability.
 But 24-hour availability was Happy Tokyo’s goal, as quick response times are vital to the company’s reputation.